makhosi6/nguni/README.md

 # NGUNI
-Looking into the digital rendering of Nguni languages and increasing their digital footprint
+Looking into the digitizing of Nguni languages and increasing their digital footprint

 ## Goals